Diego-MX/Tidy-Sets/README.md

 ## Project with Data from Experiment with Samsung's phone
 ###### Coursera > Johns Hopkins > Data Science (*Jeff*, Roger, Brian) > Getting and Cleaning Data
 ###### UCI M.L.
 Repo, Experiment data by Jorge, Davide, Alessandro, Luca, Xavier
-###### February 2015, get.clean.data-Project, Diego from Mexico
+###### April 2015, Tidy-Sets, Diego from Mexico

 This is a class project from Coursera.
 We are to download experiment data from a website and follow the guidelines.
 In this document I include comments about the script `run_analysis.R`.

-The order which I've followed in the script corresponds to the requirements from the guidelines, and doesn't necessarily optimize computer resources.

-I use double question marks for questions, if any, and a compact style of coding for `R`.
-I apologise in advance.
+I refer to the numbering instructions as steps.
+For coding flow I switched the steps 3 and 4.

 #### Step 0.
 Set-up the workbench
-When running in `iteractive` mode, I've included interaction with the user to determine whether we're at the right directory.
-Then we download and unzip if it hasn't already been done that.
+When running in `iteractive` mode, I've included interaction with the user in order to acknowledge work from other people.
+I ask about the working directory and download data if necessary.

 #### Step 1.
 Merge data
 To merge, we rowbind the datasets obtained in the corresponding folders `train` and `test`.
+That is for each labeled `X`, `y` or `subject`.
+We assume the observations across such files correspond between each other.

 #### Step 2.
 Mean and Standard Deviation
-Use `grep` function to find `'mean'` and `'std'` text in features, and *select* those from the column indices.
+Use `grep` function to find `'mean'` and `'std'` text in features, and subset-select those from the column indices.

+#### Step 4.
+Variable Labels
+Havig selected the indicated columns, we import the `features` text file and match the corresponding names to the columns.

 #### Step 3.
 Activity Names
 Activity names are found from the `y` text files according to the keys in `activity_labels.txt`.
-To get those we row bind the `y` files, and we *join* the corresponding column.

-#### Step 4.
-Variable Labels
-Variable labels were found from the `features` text file.
-Since we had selected columns during the import, we must filter the corresponding idices as well.
+We do a "left join" to add the labels, with care as to how to name the by variables.
+The subsetting operation is needed for compatibility within the data frames.

 #### Step 5.
-Averages
+Subject and Averages
-We must first get the data corresponding to the subject.
-Then we add a corresponding column as we did with activities.
+We add the subject column to the data, and then we summarize based on functions from `dplyr` package.

+#### Step 6.
+Writing
+Use `write.table()` as instructed.